Ryan White: National spokesman

-The publicity of Ryan White's story catapulted him into the national spotlight, amidst a growing wave of AIDS coverage in the news media.
+The publicity of White's story catapulted him into the national spotlight, amidst a growing wave of AIDS coverage in the news media.
 Between 1985 and 1987, the number of news stories about AIDS in the American media doubled.
 While isolated in middle school, White appeared frequently on national television and in newspapers to discuss his tribulations with the disease.
 Eventually, he became known as a poster child for the AIDS crisis, appearing in fundraising and educational campaigns for the syndrome.
 White participated in numerous public benefits for children with AIDS.
 Many celebrities appeared with him, starting during his trial and continuing for the rest of his life, to help publicly destigmatize socializing with people with AIDS.
 Singers John Mellencamp, Elton John and Michael Jackson, actor Matt Frewer, diver Greg Louganis, President Ronald Reagan and First Lady Nancy Reagan, Surgeon General Dr. C. Everett Koop, Indiana University basketball coach Bob Knight and basketball player Kareem Abdul-Jabbar all befriended White.
 He also was a friend to many children with AIDS or other potentially debilitating conditions.

 For the rest of his life, White appeared frequently on Phil Donahue's talk show.
 His celebrity crush, Alyssa Milano of the then-popular TV show Who's the Boss?, met White and gave him a friendship bracelet and a kiss.
-Elton John loaned Jeanne White $16,500 to put toward a down payment on the Cicero home, and rather than accept repayment, placed the repaid money into a college fund for White's sister.
+Elton John loaned Jeanne White $16,500 to put toward a down payment on the Cicero home, and, rather than accept repayment, placed the repaid money into a college fund for White's sister.
 In high school, White drove a red 1988 Ford Mustang LX 5.0, a gift from Michael Jackson.
-Despite the fame and donations, Ryan White stated that he disliked the public spotlight, loathed remarks that seemingly blamed his mother or his upbringing for his illness, and emphasized that he would be willing at any moment to trade his fame for freedom from the disease.
+Despite the fame and donations, White stated that he disliked the public spotlight, loathed remarks that seemingly blamed his parents or his upbringing for his illness, and emphasized that he would be willing at any moment to trade his fame for freedom from the disease.